cnabio/cnab-spec/101-bundle-json.md

 The fields are defined as follows:

 - `extensions` defines the wrapper object for extensions
   - EXTENSION NAME: a unique name for an extension.
-Names SHOULD follow the format `DOMAIN/PATH`, where DOMAIN conforms to the DNS naming convention, and path elements are separated by forward slashes (`/`).
+Names SHOULD follow the reverse DNS format `DOMAIN.ADDITIONAL.INFORMATION`, where DOMAIN conforms to the reverse DNS naming convention (`com.example` or `io.cnab`), and additional elements are separated by dots (`.`).
   - The value of the extension must be valid JSON, but is otherwise undefined.

 The usage of extensions is undefined.
 However, bundles SHOULD be installable by runtimes that do not understand the extensions.

-### Additional Files

-The CNAB core specification does not define files in addition to the bundle descriptor, the exported bundle, and (to a lesser degree) the invocation images.

-The specification does not prohibit runtimes or tools from using external files for auxiliary purposes.
-However, a conformant CNAB bundle MUST be executable without extra files.
-Thus, extensions MAY incorporate other files.

-It is beyond the scope of the specification to determine how those files are to be transmitted, stored, or retrieved.

 Next section: [The invocation image definition](102-invocation-image.md)